 Key words: Dissociation; Dissociative disorders; Disaster; Systematic review; Methodology; Diagnostic validity; Psychopathology; Normative response; Posttraumatic stress; Association vs causation

-© The Author(s) 2019 Published by Baishideng Publishing Group Inc. All rights reserved.
+© The Author(s) 2019.
+Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Almost all existing studies of dissociation in relation to disaster have not focused specifically on this purpose but rather on the relationship of dissociation to other disaster outcomes.
 Instead of dissociative disorders, broadly defined dissociative phenomena have been examined in disaster survivors.
 The literature uniformly contains unsurmountable methodological limitations such as reliance on nondiagnostic dissociation measures, lack of temporal specificity to postdisaster time frames, and problems with disaster exposure issues pertaining to sampling, measurement, and analysis.
 It cannot be concluded from the research that dissociation is an established outcome of disasters.